azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 > **Passed:**
 > ASC security contact setting meet the following conditions:
->   a.
+>   <br />a.
 'Owner' and 'Account Admin' should be selected as email recipients.
->   b.
+>   <br />b.
 At least one email id is specified as email recipients.
->   c.
+>   <br />c.
 Alert notification should be enabled.
->   d.
+>   <br />d.
 Alert notification severity should be at least set to 'Medium' such that notification is triggered for both Medium and High severity alert.
 >
 > **Failed:**
 > Fail if security center provider is not registered OR if ASC security contact setting does not meet the following conditions:
->   a.
+>   <br />a.
 'Owner' and 'Account Admin' should be selected as email recipients.
->   b.
+>   <br />b.
 At least one email id is specified as email recipients.
->   c.
+>   <br />c.
 Notify about alerts is enabled.
->   d.
+>   <br />d.
 Alert notification severity should be at least set to 'Medium' such that notification is triggered for both Medium and High severity alert.
 >

 ### Recommendation

 - **Azure Portal**

-	 On Azure portal, go to Security Center -> Pricing & settings (select subscription id) -> Email notifications -> a.
-Select 'Owner' and 'Account Admin' as email recipients or explicitly specify the email recipients b.
-Select checkbox to notify about alerts c.
+	 On Azure portal, go to Security Center -> Pricing & settings (select subscription id) -> Email notifications -> <br />a.
+Select 'Owner' and 'Account Admin' as email recipients or explicitly specify the email recipients <br />b.
+Select checkbox to notify about alerts <br />c.
 Alert severity should be set to atleast 'Medium' -> Save.

 ### Azure Policy or ARM API used for evaluation